evanthebouncy/program-synthesis-minimal/_posts/2022-08-11-what-is-this.md

 ![Image with caption](/program-synthesis-minimal/assets/what-is-this/synthesis-ultimate1.png "human-program")

 Of course, we don't have to be limited by human programming capabilities.
 We aim to build a synthesizer that can to go even further beyond!!
 AAaaaaaAaaA[AAaaaAA](https://youtu.be/3FM2kbvYljw?t=18)AAaaAaahhHHhHHhH (okay I'll stop).

+## exercise
+In program synthesis, the word _intent_ always shows up, and yet is rarely formally defined.
+Pick several different programming scenarios and attempt to formalize the notion of programmer's intent in your own words.
+How easy would it be to convey this formalized intent to a fellow human?
+How easy would it be to convey it to a machine?

 -- evan  2022-08-11